This is the first in an irregular series looking at the many Warhammer products that were previewed, but never released.

 – White Dwarf 107

-Shorty afterwards the oriental supplement acquired a name: Tetsubo.
+Subsequently the oriental supplement acquired a name: Tetsubo.
 (A tetsubo was a studded club used by samurai in feudal Japan.
 It could loosely be equated with a war hammer.)

 They drew on their prior experience of and interest in game settings inspired by far eastern folklore and history.
-Thompson had co-written gamebooks in Mark Smith’s world of Orb (Talisman of Death and The Way of the Tiger series).
+Thomson had co-written gamebooks in Mark Smith’s world of Orb (Talisman of Death and The Way of the Tiger series).
 Morris had already mentioned Yamato in his Dragon Warriors game.

 Tetsubo is something of an oddity.
 It draws extensively on feudal Japanese culture and folklore and barely acknowledges the Warhammer world.
 It feels like a Japanese-inspired RPG that just happened to use the WFRP ruleset.
 It is telling that it was not even set in the Warhammer land of Nippon.